 How does it smell when you put your nose next to a fresh flower?
 When the Thanksgiving turkey is roasting?
 When you bake cookies at home?

 Smell and taste can also evoke disgust, a strong emotion.
 Doesn’t it smell awful when garbage has been rotting for weeks?
-When you drive by a dead skunk in the road?
+When you drive by a dead skunk on the road?

 Write about touch.
 The soft feel of a baby’s skin.
 The grit of sandpaper.
 The feel of olive oil on your fingertips.
-The jolt of static electricity shocking you.
+The jolt of static electricity shocks you.